sqsung/blog/posts/Just_Thoughts/2023_memoir.md

 ### 3-1.
 Getting the Job

 The way I got hired is pretty interesting.
 I actually applied to a different company where, during the final interview, the CEO found me apparently interesting.
-The company hired a different candidate `no feelings hurt` but the CEO who interviewed me e-mailed me and asked if he could reference me to a different person who is looking for someone just like me.
-By then, I was becoming extremely exhausted with the endless coding tests and tech interviews so the e-mail was like an oasis.
+The company ended up hiring a different candidate `no feelings hurt` but the CEO who interviewed me e-mailed me later on and asked if he could reference me to a different person who is looking for someone just like me.
+By then, I was becoming extremely exhausted with the endless coding tests and tech interviews so the e-mail felt like an oasis.

 I was referenced to my current boss whom, after a few interviews, offered me a job.
 I remember feeling super relieved when I heard I got the position.
 After approximately a year of studying, I was finally able to call myself a dev.